Event

 Peng Peng, Assistant Professor of Political Science & Global Studies, Washington University in St. Louis

-This article examines when, why, and how national identity emerged in China.
-We argue that war acted as a catalyst for two distinct psychological mechanisms: enmity (humiliation and other negative emotions) and emulation (learning from adversaries).
+Professor Peng examines when, why, and how national identity emerged in China.
+She argues that war acted as a catalyst for two distinct psychological mechanisms: enmity (humiliation and other negative emotions) and emulation (learning from adversaries).
 While conventional wisdom highlights enmity, we contend that emulation—a forward-looking process where latecomers learn about nationhood from their rivals—is equally significant.
-To test this theory, we analyze two newly compiled datasets containing nearly three million news articles from historical newspapers covering the period 1872–1911, a transformative era during which China transitioned from the Qing Empire to the Republic.
-Using references to ``Zhongguo'' as a marker of national identity, we find that wars significantly increased both the frequency and proportion of mentions of ``Zhongguo'' in Chinese newspapers.
-Further qualitative evidence supports our argument.
+To test this theory, she analyzes two newly compiled datasets containing nearly three million news articles from historical newspapers covering the period 1872–1911, a transformative era during which China transitioned from the Qing Empire to the Republic.
+Using references to ``Zhongguo'' as a marker of national identity, she finds that wars significantly increased both the frequency and proportion of mentions of ``Zhongguo'' in Chinese newspapers.
+Further qualitative evidence supports this argument.
 This study underscores the pivotal role of war in nation-building and demonstrates how national identity is shaped through learning from others.